 Department of Housing, Planning and Local Government: These were the comments received from a water quality or foreshore perspective.
-The Department's Water Service Advisor is of the opinion that there is likely to be no impingement to the foreshore from a technical perspective however DAFM would need to be satisfied that the relevant applicants are operating within the terms of their existing Aquaculture licence in terms of species and site location.
+The Department's Water Service Advisor is of the opinion that there is likely no impingement to the foreshore from a technical perspective and has no objection to the new application.
 This is without prejudice to any views that the NPWS (within Dept of Culture Heritage and the Gaeltacht) may have from a nature conservation/ecological perspective.